Growing Anemones and Ranunculus

 Prepare Your Corms

 Once your corms are hydrated, you can choose what to do next!
 For home gardeners, I think you're better off planting at this stage.
-However, we presprout our corms to ensure viability and protect them from rot at the early stage.
-You can definitely try this!
+Skip to the "planting" section.

 We add a layer of sterile, damp potting soil -- just an inch or two -- to a plant tray or crate.
 A box or Tupperware bin would also work.
 It's important that the soil is just barely damp.
 If you squeeze it and water comes out, it's too wet.